 Put simply, insurers are cautious because cyber is different to, and more complex than, other risks.
 A lack of historical data, the potential for catastrophe-scale losses, the presence of an active adversary, and the broad operational scope of cyber have left most insurers observing from the sidelines.

-The good news is that progress is being made in addressing these concerns.
+The good news is that progress is being made in addressing these concerns, especially in the area of analytics.
 The emergence of behavioral analytics has opened up a vast universe of data that enables powerful predictions at an individual, organizational, and portfolio level.

 Behavioral analytics is a method which exploits the rapid increase in volume of data externally available about organizations and individuals.
 It gathers real-time data on enterprise-wide factors and uses machine learning and artificial intelligence to model the changing environment at scale.

 Below we explain why, when viewing cyber through the lens of behavioral analytics, many of the concerns about cyber data are in fact myths: